WOW! .. 240 essential strategies for helping kids with ADHD make better behavior choices!

 Use effective time out procedures.
 Remove the youngster from the present setting for a time out.
 Steps for implementing behavior-changing time out practices are found in a chapter of the Positive Parenting Practices video series.

-Now is the time to increase your knowledge & skills in working with youngsters suffering from ADHD.
+Now (not later...
+NOW!) is the time to increase your knowledge & skills in working with youngsters with ADHD.

-You can make a major difference in the lives of kids with ADHD.
+You can make a major difference in the lives of these kids.

 Still ONLY $29.99!